Underrated WWE Stars Who Deserve Push in 2nd Half of 2018

 The Revival is the best tag team in WWE, even in the midst of what has to be considered a monumentally disappointing run.

-A throwback to teams of the 1980s, Scott Dawson and Dash Wilder have repeatedly proven their greatness both in NXT and in the limited amount of opportunities they have received on the main roster.
+A throwback to teams of the 1980s, Scott Dawson and Dash Wilder have repeatedly proved their greatness, both in NXT and in the limited amount of opportunities they have received on the main roster.
 Most recently, they delivered in a big televised tag team victory over Roman Reigns and Bobby Lashley.

-With in-ring psychology rivaled by none and a skill set not seen since Arn Anderson and Tully Blanchard were beating the hell out of Barry Windham and Lex Luger in the late 1980s, they have established themselves the measuring stick by which all other teams should be judged.
+With in-ring psychology rivaled by none and a skill set not seen since Arn Anderson and Tully Blanchard were beating the hell out of Barry Windham and Lex Luger in the late 1980s, they have established themselves as the measuring stick by which all other teams should be judged.

 Unfortunately, they have yet to receive a push that coincides with their undeniable skills.